Aarneus/grotesque/README.md

 - Full support for both Clojure and ClojureScript
 - Compatibility with Tracery (at least to some extent)
 - Purely functional and data-driven
+- Extensible

+## Usage
+This is still a WIP.

+More documentation to come.

 ## Features to be done for 1.0
 - [x] Rule parsing